NexaLinux/docs.nexalinux.github.io/linux/windows.md

 label: Stop using Windows!
 icon: device-desktop
 ---
-This is very, VERY unexpected to be found on a documentation page for a Linux distro, but
 # Please, for the love of god, stop using Windows.
+This is very, VERY unexpected to be found on a documentation page for a Linux distro, but:

 ❓ Did you know: Microsoft can spy on everything you do while using their OS?